certtools/intelmq/docs/Bots.md

  * `extra.ticket_owner`: The ticket's owner name
  * `extra.ticket_status`: The ticket's status
  * `extra.ticket_queue`: The ticket's queue
+ * `extra.file_name`: The name of the extracted file, the name of the downloaded file or the attachments' filename without `.gz` postfix.
  * `time.observation`: The creation time of the ticket or attachment.

 * * *